-

 Author Archives: admin

+A new GLO Discussion Paper shows for Italy that non-routine workers earn always significantly more than routine workers.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual platform to … Continue reading

-A new GLO Discussion Paper finds that lockdowns had a larger impact on the mobility of women and younger cohorts.
+A new GLO Discussion Paper summarizes the latest state of the art in economic research on unemployment and subjective well-being.
 The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual … Continue reading

-A new GLO Discussion Paper finds for China that research universities can have negative effects on local economic development.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual platform … Continue reading

-A new GLO Discussion Paper finds that policies supporting development in low-income countries are associated with less emigration to all destinations, including the rich economies.
+A new GLO Discussion Paper finds that international migration of households in Kyrgyzstan increases with a drought shock but declines with winter and earthquake shocks.
 The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as … Continue reading